amadeusproject/uxdesign-html/README.md

  - Don't write css or javascript directly into html page.
  - assets/css/amadeus.css is the place for css.
  - assets/js/controllers/ is the place for page-specific javascript.
+ - To add new assets, put it on settings.js file.
+It configures witch css and js files will be loaded.
+Remenber to add the same to html/templates/head.html template

 ## Patterns for Folders